 1-2: Low intensity exercise.
 More of a “stroll.”
 You can talk easily and your breathing is normal.
 You probably aren’t sweating.
 Try to increase your pace at this point!
 This level of exertion is more appropriate for the warm-up and cool-down phases of exercise.

 3-4: Moderate intensity exercise.
 Your heart rate and breathing are accelerated.
 There is a good chance you are sweating.
 You are able to talk but not sing.
 You feel “comfortably uncomfortable” and that you can maintain this pace for the remainder of your workout.
 This is the goal range!

 5: High intensity exercise.
 Your heart rate and breathing are rapid.
 You are not able to talk more than a few words before taking a breath.
 This is too vigorous!
 Slow it down to a more moderate pace.

 About Dr. Howie:

-Board certified in sports medicine and family medicine, Dr. Howie offers comprehensive care to athletes and patients seeking to live more active lifestyles.
-He looks forward to supporting and participating in the many great recreational events in Spokane along with his wife and 3 young children.
+Board certified in Sports Medicine and Family Medicine, Dr. Howie offers comprehensive care to athletes and patients seeking to live more active lifestyles.
+His clinical interests include acute and overuse musculoskleletal injuries, activity promotion and ultrasound-guided procedures.
+He enjoys adventuring in the Inland Northwest outdoors with his wife and 3 children.
 He is dedicated to keep Spokane moving!